firenz/chuck-norris-facts/README.md

 - Polishing UI on edge cases: Though UI now looks pretty good compared to the initial UI version, in some extreme cases (on mobile and with Chrome & Safari browsers) the category menu components weren't displayed correctly.
 Also, the footer could be more polished in the mobile version (instead of hiding behind the buttons, have a conditional bottom margin depending on whether the fixated button is displayed or not).
 Finally, the standalone version needs more polishing for wider screens now that were in the era of 4K or 8K monitors.
 - Testing coverage: Given personal circumstances and the time restriction for the project, only pretty basic jest tests were done.
 Also couldn't test the styled-components for these reasons.

+## Things to be done in the future
+- Update the UI to use CSS grid in the main layout, so making a responsive version is much more easier than using Flexbox for edge cases (on mobile and 4K desktops).

 # Development environment
 - Language: Typescript
 - Frameworks: React